sina1verse/clothes_store/README.md

-# A Web Page Using Vanilla HTML and CSS
+# Vanilla HTML/CSS online store page

 This project demonstrates how to create a simple, responsive web page using only **HTML** and **CSS**, without any frameworks or JavaScript.